 Essity is a leading global hygiene and health company with brands such as TENA, Tork, Libero, Libresse, JOBST, and Leucoplast.
 SCA is Europe´s largest private forest owner creating value within forest, wood products, pulp, paper, packaging material, and renewable energy.
 The aim of the Foundation is to promote scientific research within areas that are of importance for Essity and SCA, respectively.
 The Foundation´s main activity is the provision of research grants.
-In addition, we offer travel grants for doctoral students who wish to participate in scientific conferences and we also awards grants for the best annual master´s thesis.
+In addition, we offer travel grants for doctoral students who wish to participate in scientific conferences and we also awards commendable master´s thesis.

 Essity has three business areas; Personal Care, Consumer Tissue, and Professional Hygiene.

 Essity is a leading global player in Personal Care and the offering includes Incontinence Products and Solutions, Feminine Care, Baby Care, Cleaning and Skin Care products and Medical Solutions.
 We offer a broad range of personal absorbing products together with skincare products, wet wipes and lotions.
 In Medical Solutions Essity offers products and services in wound care, vascular and orthopedics.
 The products are sold under Essity´s global and regional brands, such as, TENA, Libero, Libresse, Nosotras, Saba, Jobst and Leucoplast and under retailers´ brands.

 Essity is the world´s largest supplier of products and solutions within the market for Professional Hygiene under the global Tork brand.
 Essity´s offering includes complete hygiene solutions, including toilet paper, paper towels, napkins, hand soap, hand lotion, hand sanitizers, dispensers, cleaning and wiping products, sensor technology, service and maintenance.